TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-android.md

 - [Setting Library of TOAST In-app Purchase](./iap-android/#_2)
 - [Setting Library of TOAST Push](./push-android/#_2)

 ### 2. Build Android with AAR

 Android SDK can be downloaded from [Downloads](../../../Download/#toast-sdk).

 ## Set UserID

-User ID can be set for ToastSDK and it is for common usage at each module of TOAST SDK.
+User ID can be set for ToastSDK.
+User ID is for common usage at each module of TOAST SDK.
 Send such set user ID to a server, along with logs, whenever Log Sending API of TOAST Logger is called.

 ### Specifications for User ID Setting API